appsinvellum/ptolemy/notes.md

 ## Content to add to ghpages ##

 - digital editing and the Ptolemy Machine:  rationale
+- reconstruction of Ptolemy's derivation of spherical coords

 ## Content to add to master branch ##